Historic Stinson Home in Quitman, Texas

 Quitman is the home of the largest quilting shop in the state of Texas, Stitchin' Heaven.
 It recently moved back to town in its new 17,500 sqft location at 321 Richards Street.
 The store originally opened in Quitman in the late 1990s, and later moved to a larger location in Mineola.

 Today, Stitchin' Heaven in Quitman is open Monday - Saturday, 10:00am to 5:00pm.
-A grand opening of the new store is planned for February 13, 2020.
+A grand opening of the new store was held in February of 2020.

 Area Lakes and Outdoor Activities